 How will the world end?
 Hollywood movies give us lots of options to choose from.
 Alien invaders.
 Giant robots.
 Environmental catastrophe.
 Nuclear war.
 And many other dystopian fantasies.
 But how will the world REALLY end?

 Jesus will come back and judge everybody

-What we know for sure is that Jesus will come back and judge everybody, giving eternal life to those who trust Him and condemning those who do not trust Him (Matthew 25).
-But before that happens, the world will enter into a very difficult period of time that the Bible describes as a “great tribulation” (Matthew 24:21).
+What we know for sure is that Jesus will come back and judge everybody, giving eternal life to those who trust Him and condemning those who do not trust Him (Matthew 25:31-46).
+But before that happens, the world will enter into a very difficult period.
+The Bible describes this time as a “great tribulation” (Matthew 24:21).
 What is this “great tribulation?”
 What will it be like?
 When will it come?